liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. walking on the stripes of the crosswalk
 1. my family provide, protect and care about me
 1. the experienced captain make an emergency landing
-1. I'd like to live my life with happiness
 1. improvement of the public transportation and public utilities
 1. he always gives disinterested advice no matter his standpoint
 1. I'm waiting for you in the reception area